albertoalejandro10/nuxt-portfolio/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-An open-source, fully customizable portfolio template built with **Nuxt.js 3** and **Storyblok**.
+An open-source, fully customizable portfolio built with **Nuxt.js 3** and **Storyblok**.
 This project aims to help new Nuxt.js developers create stunning portfolios that capture the attention of both developers and recruiters.

 Check out the [live demo](https://albertoalejandro10.netlify.app/) of the portfolio.